 - Sores, lumps, blisters, rashes or warts on or around the genitals

-Following an abnormal Pap smear, the next step is further testing to confirm the cause of the abnormal cells.
-A repeat Pap smear, Cervical Screening Test for HPV and colposcopy are all means for confirmation of abnormal cell changes.
+Following an abnormal screening test result, the next step is further testing to confirm the cause of the abnormal cells.
+A repeat Cervical Screening Test and Colposcopy are all means for confirmation of abnormal cell changes.

 Once changes are confirmed, treatment options are available and depend on the stage of change as well as the specific type of abnormal cells.
 Some options include the following: